Eat These 8 Foods After Your Workout

 Eat Your Protien

 A high-protein meal can also help to aid in muscle recovery, getting you ready for your next workout sooner.
 High-protein foods provide your body with the amino acids required to build and strengthen muscles.
 Experts recommend consuming 20 to 40 grams of protein after each workout in order to minimize recovery time.

 The carbs you consume will help to replenish your body’s glycogen stores.
 Glycogen is used as fuel for your muscles during your workout, so it is important to help your muscles restock once your workout is complete.
 Different types of workouts will burn more or less glycogen.
 Aerobic activity such as running or other endurance sports will cause your muscle to consume more glycogen than something like lifting weights or other types of resistance training.

 It is important that you consume high-protein foods and some healthy carbs together.
 This is because a balanced meal will help to stimulate insulin secretion, a process that will boost glycogen syntheses.
 Ideally, your post-workout meal will contain a 3 to 1 ratio of carbs to protein.

 Choosing a well-balanced, post-workout meal can be tricky, but the following list will give you some options for a healthy snack to eat after you exercise.

-Feel free to mix and match any of the options on this list in order to come up with a balanced post-workout meal that will work for you.
+Try mixing and matching any of the options on this list in order to come up with a balanced post-workout meal that will work for you!